Not because things go wrong, at all, but more in the self-confident way the hotel knows just who it’s for – and who it’s not.

 I stayed in one of the rooms adapted for disabled access, with a large bathroom and sink and shelves adjusted appropriately.
-That left the rest of the room a little on the small side but having spend enough time on crutches lately, I’m happy that hotels are making rooms more accessible.
+That left the rest of the room a little on the small side but having spent enough time on crutches lately, I’m happy that hotels are making rooms more accessible.
 Colours are muted and restful and the lighting controls resemble the recline functions found on first class flights.

 The atmosphere in the lounge-café area

 The cool location – perfect for hipster Shoreditch

 The non-dairy options!

 If you do need more from your luxury hotel (conference rooms, pool, spa) then you won’t find it here

 Find out more about the Z Shoreditch Hotel over here.

 Disclosure: I received a complimentary stay at the Z Shoreditch Hotel for review purposes – on the understanding that as ever, as always, I kept the right to write what I like here on Inside the Travel Lab.
 Otherwise, what’s the point?

 Abigail King is an award-winning writer and author who swapped a successful career as a hospital doctor for a life on the road.
 With over 60 countries under her belt, she's worked for Lonely Planet, the BBC, National Geographic Traveller and more.
 She is passionate about sustainable tourism and was invited to speak on the subject at the EU-China High Level summit at the UNESCO Headquarters in Paris.Here she writes about food, travel and history and she invites you to pull up a chair and relax.
 Let's travel more and think more.
 Welcome!

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.